 Rotarians transferring into the Rotary Club of Atascadero shall not be subject to the initiation fee in accordance with the RI constitution.
 (Arrangements are the responsibility of the Membership Chairperson).

 Meetings Not Made Up.
-Club members have 14 days prior to, and 14 days following, a missed meeting in order to make it up.
-In the event the meeting is not made up within this period, the Club President or a designee will spin the Rotary wheel, with fines per the Rotary Wheel.
-Missed luncheon meetings can be made up by attending other Rotary club meetings, Interact meeting, Rotary Board meetings, Internet meeting, and a scheduled formal committee meeting or by working on a Board-approved Rotary function.
+Due to Covid-19 club meeting are not mandatory.

 Rotarian of the Year.
 The Board will select a Rotarian of the Year prior to the end of each fiscal year.
 This would be an active Rotarian who is deemed to have contributed greatly to the club and the community.
 Arrangements are the responsibility of the President.